Agent monitoring

 Example

 John asks an AI coding agent to update a deployment workflow.
 The monitoring system shows the prompt, the file edit, and the tool calls.
-Clyra maps the action path: John -> agent -> PR -> GitHub Actions workflow -> deploy token -> production-adjacent target -> approval and evidence.
+Clyra maps the action path: John -> agent -> PR -> GitHub Actions workflow -> deploy token -> production target -> approval and evidence.

 Map the path behind the trace.